jncraton/connectiongrammar/readme.md

 The field computational design synthesis involves using computer algorithm to create designs to meet a set of engineering requirements.
 There are many tools and algorithms available to aid in computational design synthesis[5].
 Generative grammars are one broad class of solutions to this problem.

 In some ways, this project is similar in concept to grammar systems for generating trees or algae[10].
 This project uses a context-free grammar to generate a language that issues commands to a 3D object printer.
 It moves and rotates an imaginary print head and issues requests to place objects.
-This is similar to the "turtle interpretation" for L-systems desribed in [3]:
+This is similar to the "turtle interpretation" for L-systems described in [3]:

 > The  concept  is  based  on  the idea of an imaginary turtle that walks, turns and draws according to instructions given.
 At any time the turtle has a current position in  3-space  and  a  heading  vector  (the  forward  direction  of movement).
 Individual letters in a string are treated as commands.
 Different  letters  change  position  or  heading,  record  vertices  in  a polygon,  apply  pre-defined  surfaces  to  the  current  position  and orientation, change colour, etc.

-A picture is worth a thousand words, so here is a graphical explaination from [7]:
+A picture is worth a thousand words, so here is a graphical explanation from [7]:

 ![](turtle-interpretation.png)

-As in other procedural modelling grammar applications [11], non-terminal symbols generically represent opportunities for our grammar to grow new structures.
+As in other procedural modeling grammar applications [11], non-terminal symbols generically represent opportunities for our grammar to grow new structures.

-While context-free grammars are suitable for modelling possible connections, they do not have a concept of global state and cannot "see" the rest of the generated objects.
-A second layer fitness function, modeling a user-defined global ruleset, is required to generate object graphs that adhere to specific global parameters.
+While context-free grammars are suitable for modeling possible connections, they do not have a concept of global state and cannot "see" the rest of the generated objects.
+A second layer fitness function, modeling a user-defined global rule set, is required to generate object graphs that adhere to specific global parameters.
 This is similar to the methods used in other work [1][2].
 In the case of simple interconnected shapes, a 3D collision space may be a suitable fitness function to ensure a physically valid shape.
 Additional rules can be added to ensure that a generated shape is suitable in other ways.
-For example, rules could be added for thermal disipation to model behavior of various shapes for use as a heat exchangers.
+For example, rules could be added for thermal dissipation to model behavior of various shapes for use as a heat sink.

 The algorithm for fitting a model to the fitness function is as follows: